 Welcome to the College of Natural and Health Sciences

-The college is the academic home for students pursuing baccalaureate degrees and/or certificates in applied health sciences, biological sciences, chemistry, environmental studies, exercise science, sport management, geosciences, mathematics, molecular biology and bioinformatics, nursing, physics, psychology, an interdisciplinary minor in environmental studies, pre-health programs, and online degrees in sustainable management and health information management and technology.
-The college also offers master of science degrees in applied biotechnology, biological sciences, clinical and mental health counseling, health care administration, health and wellness management, sport management and sustainable management.
+The college is the academic home for students pursuing baccalaureate degrees and/or certificates in applied health sciences, biological sciences, chemistry, environmental studies, kinesiology and sport performance, sport management, geosciences, mathematics, molecular biology and bioinformatics, nursing, physics, psychology, an interdisciplinary minor in environmental studies, pre-health programs, and online degrees in sustainable management and health information management and technology.
+The college also offers master of science degrees in applied biotechnology, biological sciences, clinical and mental health counseling, health care administration, health and wellness management, sport management (in-person or online) and sustainable management.

 Faculty in the college are dedicated to the UW-Parkside promise through campus core values of academic excellence and rigor, student success, diversity and inclusiveness, community engagement, and a healthy and vibrant campus climate.
 One hallmark of the faculty is creating exciting experiential learning (applied research) opportunities for students.